aromanovich/jsl/docs/source/tutorial.rst

 and makes schemas extendable using class inheritance.
 It enables the autocomplete feature or IDEs and makes any mistype in a JSON schema keyword cause a RuntimeError.

+Since every JSON schema object is itself valid JSON, the ``json`` module in the Python standard library can be used for printing and serialization of a generated schema.

 .. links

 .. _Python implementation: https://python-jsonschema.readthedocs.org/en/latest/